garymansted/Developer_Overview/README.md

     <img src="/assets/Ping_V3_Image_6.png" width="320" height="400" title="Ping - Curated Food Maps App">
 </p>

 **Ping** was the brain child of good friend [Bennet Dalton](https://au.linkedin.com/in/bennet-dalton-myi).
 First released (seven years ago) as a way to find your friends when your 'out and about' and wanting to connect.
 Users would send and receive *'Pings'* asking for location, responding to location requests along with augmented navigation support.
 These requests were performed in the background via remote (push) notifications.
 After a couple of successful years in the market Apple released their own version called 'Find My Friends' - which was a defining pivot point towards what it is now: Foodie-curated cafes, restaurants and bars.

-Peruse curated maps from our favourite foodies by Vegan, Burgers, Rooftops.
+App blurb: Peruse curated maps from our favourite foodies by Vegan, Burgers, Rooftops.
 Get the latest in Speciality Coffee, cafe openings, new eateries.

 [Ping](https://www.pingmethen.com/)
 ```